Aggregate-Intellect/sherpa/docs/How_To/Tutorials/document_reader.rst

         k: int
         # the variables start with _ will not included in the __init__
         _chroma: Chroma
         # Override name and args properties from BaseAction
         # The name of the action, used to describe the action to the agent.
         name: str = "DocumentSearch"
         # The arguments that the action takes, used to describe the action to the agent.
         args: dict = {"query": "string"}
+        # Description of action.
+Used semantically to determine when the action should be chosen by the agent
+        usage: str = "Search the document store based on a query"

         def __init__(self, **kwargs):
             # initialize attributes using Pydantic BaseModel